catsday/web-forum/README.md

 ## Project Structure

-The Groupie Tracker Filters project is structured as follows:
+The Forum project is structured as follows:

 ```
 /forum